danhetrick/shabti/README.md

 ### `WarnFileIO`

-By defaulst, `WarnFileIO` is set to `false`.
+By default, `WarnFileIO` is set to `false`.
 If set to `true`, and a script attempts to use file I/O functions, a warning stating that the file I/O function in question has been disabled is printed to the console.

 ### `ExitOnFileIO`